jim380/Raspbereum/README.md

 - David Busby (https://gist.github.com/Oneiroi)
 <br/>and more

 ### If I helped you, give me a handshake on Twitter @jim380.
-Or if you want to tip me,
+Or if you insist,
 BTC: 1D5eE8FVF5R4JcvSArh4s1UiVnuwvp3j8R
 <br/>ETH: 0xfb0f38F077E13F72eBf8248F03866743355A146B